 Life during lockdown

-Since February this year, I’ve been working in the ICU department of the Salford Royal, on the critical care ward as a healthcare assistant.
-Most recently, I’ve been working on the Covid-19 infection-control ward.
+During the coronavirus pandemic, I’ve been working as a healthcare assistant on the Covid-19 infection-control ward.
 Being on my feet for 13-hour shifts and wearing the PPE, which is like something out of Star Wars, has been a real challenge – one that would have been much harder if I’d been 14st heavier and constantly struggling for breath.

 I lost my way during lockdown, but being able to attend group in person again has really helped to remotivate me.
-I feel back in control and full of recipe ideas and inspiration, so I can have a happy, healthy Christmas.
+I feel back in control and full of recipe ideas and inspiration.
 I’ve seen first-hand the impact of coronavirus and hearing about the increased risks of being overweight if you contract Covid has made me so relieved I’m in good shape – and also more determined to stay that way.
-I know what I need to do, and I don’t want to throw it all away.
+I know what I need to do, and I don’t want to throw it all away.”

 MORE ON THE BLOG: